BurnyCoder/Landing/docs/Contents/Exobrain/Topics/Natural science.md

 -
 ## Definitions
 - One of the branches of [[science]] concerned with the description, understanding, prediction and control and building of [[physicalism|physical]] [[Process|processes]] based on [[empiricism]] with [[scientific method]]: observation, [[Hypothesis|hypotheses]], [[Theory|theories]], experimentation, replication, [[Metaanalysis|metaanalyses]].
-- Using the tools of applied [[mathematics]] mathematics constrained by making predictions about reality (part of systems science and mathematical physics)
+- Using the tools of applied [[mathematics]], mathematics constrained by making predictions about reality
 ## Technical summaries
 -
 ## Main resources